 A rustic Oregon town is the backdrop for this tale of men and women touched by love's inescapable spell.
 From Bradley, the hopeless romantic who looks for love in all the wrong places; to Harry, a local professor with the wisdom and experience to guide those close to him; to young, beautiful Chloe, who defies fate in romancing the troubled Oscar.
 Written by

-Radha Mitchell and Alexa Davalos both starred in the "Riddick" films starring Vin Diesel.
+Radha Mitchell and Alex Davalos were both from the "Riddick" films.
 See more »

 At 46:38, when Harry is typing a letter on his computer, the address seen on the monitor displays a ZIP code in Portland, Oregon as 98765.
 In actuality, the first three digits for Portland, Oregon ZIP codes are 972, and the first two digits for Oregon ZIP codes are 97.
 See more »